Medically reviewed by DR. IKECHUKWU DIMANORUO

 The processes should be thoroughly explained to the man, and the wife if present.
 The rationale behind each investigation should be fully explained in simple language.
 Investigation should be based on findings from the history and physical examinations.

-In the case of Seminal Fluid Analysis (SFA):
+In The Case Of Seminal Fluid Analysis (SFA):

-A normal sperm cell under a light microscope typically has one big head, one smaller body and a long tail.
+A normal sperm cell under a light microscope typically has one big head, one smaller body, and a long tail.
 It will also be ‘alive’ and swimming, usually similar to how tadpoles behave.
 If your first test is normal, a second test is not required.
 Otherwise, a repeat confirmatory test is undertaken three months after the first to allow for a full sperm cycle development.
 Depending on findings from patient history, a semen analysis may be required as the initial investigation to assess a man’s fertility profile.

 Arrangements on how a sample is received at the Laboratory may differ in settings, but the underlying denominators include: